 Just because the current golf course food trends are leaning towards healthier options, that doesn’t mean that there isn’t still a huge demand for unhealthy options.
 Such is the case for Dō, an edible cookie dough parlor in New York City, where lines frequently curl around the block as people wait for their treats.

-You might not be able to conjure up a New York City crowd, but options like speciality doughnuts and homemade ice cream can have golfers salivating before the 18th hole.
+You might not be able to conjure up a New York City crowd, but options like specialty doughnuts and homemade ice cream can have golfers salivating before the 18th hole.
 You’ll also benefit from how shareable these items are on social media.
 You’ll get a boost to your social media presence from visitors who post pictures of their food and tag your golf course’s profile.

 9. Reduce food waste